Kylewwelsh/dsgn70-a1/README.md

 - Location and gallery information becomes stacked and condensed for easy viewing on mobile devices.
 - Mobile menu switches from horizontal nav bar to a hamburger menu.
 - Hamburger menu switches locations between androids and iOS users.
+- Shopify hosted store uses the hamburger menu as well, and the cards become stacked staying a good viewable size for the user.
+- Shopify mobile site also offers a search option that the main site does not.
 ## Conclusion
 The Wild Rose Brewery uses a modern design with vintage color styles to pay tribute to their tap room.
 With good ability to scan and responsiveness it gives viewers with no accessibility needs a good experience.
 Website accessibility could be improved, but the overall product helps more than it hinders its business.
 Labeling buttons, forms and photos will help screen readers and improve the accessibility for impaired users.